 Serjeants’ Inn Chambers recently hosted an evening with Sir Robert Francis QC to discuss and reflect upon the impact of the Duty of Candour, as recommended in the 2013 Francis Report, upon practice in a variety of healthcare areas.
 Cecily White and Paul Spencer considered the impact in the Coronial jurisdiction of the rather snappily named “Regulation 20 of the Health and Social Care Act 2008 (Regulated Activities) Regulations 2014” (i.e. the Duty of Candour regulations).
-Their paper, reproduced here, is summarised below.
+Their paper on the Duty of Candour and inquests is summarised below.

 Although the CJA 2009 brought in new schedule 5 disclosure powers for Coroners there is nothing additional in the statutory Coronial regime which directly refers to the Duty of Candour nor is a Coroner’s inquest a ‘regulated activity’ under the new regulations.
 However, the Duty of Candour regulations are having an effect upon the way hospital Trusts conduct their own investigations which has implications for subsequent Coronial investigations.